ASSESSMENT, REPORTING AND MARKING

 - Intelligent task setting – ensure that tasks you set students are created in such a way as to allow opportunities to reveal something about a student’s strengths and weaknesses, thus providing opportunities for effective feedback;

-- Communication –It is important for student learning that teachers clearly communicate learning intentions and model/exemplify what counts as excellent work;
+- Communication – It is important for student learning that teachers clearly communicate learning intentions and model/exemplify what counts as excellent work;

 - Verbal feedback – Students value verbal feedback because its impact is immediate.
 Teachers must aim to seek opportunities within lessons to provide effective verbal feedback when it is appropriate to do so;

-- Timing – The timing of feedback “should be left to the careful judgement of the classroom teacher”, (Collin and Quigley 2021).
-They should consider The Task (Some tasks allow for immediate feedback for students to correct errors e.g. playing an instrument as students realise their own errors and some, such as essay writing, may need more immediate feedback from the teacher as errors are harder to spot), The Student (Students may need different guidance or prompts after different stages of a task) and The Class (A teacher may recognise a common misconception across the class that may need correcting, such as a misunderstanding regarding definitions of key vocabulary);
+- The Task (Some tasks allow for immediate feedback for students to correct errors e.g. playing an instrument as students realise their own errors and some, such as essay writing, may need more immediate feedback from the teacher as errors are harder to spot).

 - Recall – When appropriate, regular low-stakes testing and quizzing must be a key feature of schemes of learning in order to provide feedback for students, enabling them to identify gaps in their learning and what they must do to improve;